TSMC sees chip shortage lasting into 2022, books solid profit

-TAIPEI (Reuters) -Taiwan Semiconductor Manufacturing Co Ltd (TSMC) said on Thursday it is doing all it can to increase productivity and alleviate a worldwide chip shortage, but that tight supplies will likely continue into next year.
+Taiwan Semiconductor Manufacturing Co Ltd (TSMC) (2330.TW), said on Thursday it is doing all it can to increase productivity and alleviate a worldwide chip shortage, but that tight supplies will likely continue into next year.

 The world's biggest contract chipmaker said it is expanding capacity and working to keep pricing reasonable.